Galaxy2268/EvangelionInfoApp/README.md

 ## Back End

 - BE is Rest API with simple get endpoints
-- Data contains in local MySQL data base.
+- Data contains in local MySQL data base
 - Rest Api is written using kotlin Spring Boot framework
 - Unit tests are written using JUnit 5